On Profinite Hyperbolicity and Diophantine Geometry: Introduction

-By Grothendieck's "fundamental conjecture", if $K$ is finitely generated over the prime field and if $X$ is a hyperbolic algebraic variety, or in other words sufficiently non-abelian, $\rho_X$ determines $X$ over $k$.
-Grothendieck's "hom conjecture" states that if $X$ and $Y$ are algebraic varieties over a finitely generated field $K$, then the natural map between dominant morphisms from $X$ to $Y$ over $K$ to Galois compatible open homomorphisms between the arithmetic fundamental groups
+By Grothendieck's "fundamental conjecture", if $k$ is finitely generated over the prime field and if $X$ is a hyperbolic algebraic variety, or in other words sufficiently non-abelian, $\rho_X$ determines $X$ over $k$.
+Grothendieck's "hom conjecture" states that if $X$ and $Y$ are algebraic varieties over a finitely generated field $k$, then the natural map between dominant morphisms from $X$ to $Y$ over $k$ to Galois compatible open homomorphisms between the arithmetic fundamental groups

 induces a bijection if right hand side is considered up to composition with an inner automorphism of $\pi_1(Y_k)$.
-According to "section conjecture", splittings of the above short exact sequence are in one to one correspondence with the rational points of the projectivized variety.
+According to "section conjecture", splittings of the previously mentioned short exact sequence are in one to one correspondence with the $k$-rational points of the projectivized variety.
 Moreover, sections corresponding to points at infinity are group theoretically characterized.
 The are several more explicit versions of this general philosophy, similar to "fundamental conjecture", "hom conjecture" and the "section conjecture".
-We refer the reader to [Na-Ta-Mo] for an exposition.
+We refer the reader to [Nak-Tam-Moc] for an exposition.

-The known half of the section conjecture, tells us that to any point of $X$ defined over $k$ one can associate a splitting as above and this association is injective.
+The known half of the section conjecture, tells us that to any point of $X$ defined over $k$ one can associate a splitting and this association is injective.
 Therefore, in order to prove finiteness of the rational points it is enough to show that $\pi_1(X_k)$ has only finitely many splittings as an extension of $Gal(\bar{k}/k)$ by $\pi_1(X_{\bar {k}})$.
 This brings us to the realm of profinite group theory.
 We suggest that hyperbolicity of $\pi_1(X_{\bar {k}})$ is enough to get such finiteness results.
-This leads us to the following conjecture which implies Mordell's conjecture proved by Falthings:
+This leads us to the following conjecture which implies Mordell's conjecture proved by Faltings: